-Where payment is made by any other method, for example direct debit, your landlord must, not more than 3 months after receipt, either record it in the rent book or provide you with a written statement of the amount, purpose and date of the payment and the period to which it relates.
+Where a payment is made by any other method, for example direct debit, your landlord must, not more than 3 months after receipt, either record it in the rent book or provide you with a written statement of the amount, purpose and the date of the payment and the period to which it relates.

 What to do

 - If your landlord refuses to provide you with a rent book or other document such as a lease or receipts for rent paid, inform them of the fact that they are obliged under law to do so.
 Use the template letter in the Useful Downloads section on this page.

 - If this does not resolve the matter, Threshold can help you contact your local authority, whose are responsible for ensuring that the Rent Book Regulations are adhered to.

 - Individual rent books can easily be ordered through the website by making a payment on our donate page.
 The cost of a rent book is €2 excluding postage and packaging costs.
 Please ensure you provide your full name and address when making the donation.